Estate Planning Services

 Have you put off planning your estate?
-Creating your estate plan is easier than you think.
-By having a solid estate plan in place, you can help ease the burden on your family in the event of your passing.
+With NCH it’s easy and can help ease the burden on your family in the event of your passing.

-Will and Estate Planning, put simply, is the process of arranging one’s affairs for when they pass away.
-NCH partners with an independent legal counsel to provide many different types of estate planning, from revocable living trusts to multi-generational dynasty trusts, through our in-house independent law firm.
+Simply put, will and estate planning, is the process of arranging one’s affairs for when they pass away.
+Partnering with our in-house, independent law firm, NCH provides a variety of estate planning options from revocable living trusts to multi-generational dynasty trusts.

-There are many benefits of estate planning.
-Will and Estate planning helps you make decisions about the distribution of your wealth that a probate judge would otherwise make for you.
-To most, the concept of estate planning sounds relatively straightforward.
-You probably feel that you should dictate how and to whom your assets are distributed after you pass away.
-The reality of estate planning, however, is not always so simple.
+There are many benefits of estate planning, but the primary benefit is that it allows you to make decisions about the distribution of your wealth, otherwise decided by a probate judge.
+To most, this sounds straightforward – you dictate how and to whom to distribute your assets after you pass away.
+But the reality isn’t always so simple.

-There are a number of factors to consider when preparing an estate plan, including, but by no means limited to, the following:
+A few factors to consider when preparing an estate plan, include the following:

 - The value and types of your assets

 - Your current and future income